Shopify Review App - The Core Experience Bet

 2. Proactive CS triggers, recovering stalled merchants

 Passive drop-off was being treated as unrecoverable.
-I worked with CS and Engineering to build behavior-based triggers that auto-flagged stalled merchants and routed them to targeted chat and email recovery flows.
-This turned drop-off into an active recovery channel without adding CS headcount, and closed the loop between design decisions and downstream merchant outcomes.
+I worked with CS and Engineering to build behavior-based triggers that auto-flagged stalled merchants at specific friction points and routed them to targeted chat and email recovery flows.
+This turned drop-off into an active recovery channel without adding CS headcount, and closed the loop between upstream design decisions and downstream merchant outcomes.

 3. Paywall redesign and pricing anchor test